If you live in Lambeth and want to become a chaperone you must complete a chaperone application form.

 Receipt of clear Disclosure Barring Service (DBS) disclosure

 If you are successful at the interview stage we will contact you with details of how to submit your DBS application form.
-You will need to arrange this with our Human Resources Team (HR) and submit all required documents as specified on the DBS form.
 Once you receive your disclosure you must submit a copy to Lambeth Child Employment Team within 5 working days.

 Lambeth Child Employment Team must receive two satisfactory references.
 One should preferably be from a current employer